Most Famous Ballet Dancer: List Of Top 10 (Male & Female)

 In 1963, he joined the Vaganova ballet school and learned ballet under the tutelage of a famous Russian ballet master Aleksandr Pushkin.

-Baryshnikov became a soloist of the Kirov Ballet company in 1966.
-As its male principal dancer, he was trusted with many leading roles in several ballets including two original ballets Gorianka (1968) and Vestris (1969).
+As a male principal dancer, he was trusted with many leading roles in several ballets including two original ballets Gorianka (1968) and Vestris (1969).

 Later, he continued his career as a member of the American Ballet Theater and the New York City Ballet and ended up being the founder of the Baryshnikov Arts Center in NY city.